Military cooperative: Canteen and Mess Co-operative Society

 The Canteen and Mess Co-operative Society was founded in 1894 by officers of the foot guards at Caterham Barracks.
 The society was registered under the Industrial and Provident Societies Act and affiliated with the Co-operative Union.
 The founding members were poorer officers and the society's aim was to supply officers at a better rate than the official canteen and with higher quality goods.
 The society's offices were in London; growth was slow initially but by 1900 the society turned over £265,000 a year.
 The Second Boer War affected the growth of the society but a War Office committee recommended the establishment of an army-wide Soldiers' Central Co-Operative society in 1902, this did not progress due to resistance from longer-serving commanding officers.
 The existing system of letting out canteens to private firms continued until the winter of 1913-14 when the Canteen Scandal revealed bribery in the system, which was subsequently reformed.

 During the First World War the rapid expansion of the army saw new canteens created across the country.
 The government established a Board of Control to regulate these in January 1915.
 The canteen system was reformed in 1917 with the foundation of the Army Canteen Committee, this was a not for profit company, rather than a co-operative, but otherwise had the same aims as the Canteen and Mess Co-operative Society, which it absorbed.
 By April 1917 the committee managed more than 2,000 canteens across the world.
 The Navy joined the organisation in June 1917 and the newly formed Royal Air Force in April 1918.
 After the war a government committee recommended a single body be responsible for canteens in the armed forces and on 1 January 1921 the Navy, Army and Air Force Institutes (NAAFI) took over from the then Navy and Army Canteen Board.
 The NAAFI continues to operate as a government-owned company, running canteens in British garrisons and aboard Royal Navy ships.

+United States

+In the United States these stores are named Commissaries and Exchanges.